pptrgi/react-portfolio-website/README.md

 The website includes sections for the bio, skills, services, projects and contact information, each with their own set of features.

 **Here are the main features of the website:**

 1. Navigation system includes a navigation bar, hamburger menu and a scroll down button
-1. Email service support by EmailJS library and phone number  copy-to-clipboard capability in the contacts section
+1. Email service support by EmailJS library
 1. Projects section includes a detail page for each project and links to the project's GitHub repository and the website
 1. Skills section displays each skill with its respective icon and name
 1. Three fully responsive service cards with services offered and their descriptions in the services section